G0dKing/darkwraith/README.md

 <p>2.
 Navigate to "http://localhost:3001" in any browser to view the application.</p>

 ### USAGE
 <p>1.
 Deploy the Express.js server to the public internet.
-This can be done in one of several ways, including:</p>
+This can be done several ways, including:</p>
 <ul>
   <li>via SSL-encrypted reverse-proxy (using NGINX or Apache2)</li>
   <li>via a cloud VPS provider (such as AWS.
-Heroku, Digital Ocean, Linode, etc.</li>
+Heroku, Digital Ocean, Linode, etc.)</li>
   <li>via a tunneling service (such as NGROK)</li>
 </ul>
 <p>2.
 Use social-engineering or additional methods of obfuscation or deception until someone attempts to sign-in using their Facebook credentials.</p>